jeffhandley/strickland/docs/Inspiration.md

 Principal Strickland was the rule-monger of Hill Valley High School in the *Back to the Future* movies.

 A validation framework was needed that would integrate nicely with the React ecosystem.
 These ideas were combined and Strickland was born.
-While Strickland v1.0.0 was not released until December 2017, initial work began and the [strickland.io](https://strickland.io) domain was purchased in May 2015.
+Though v1.0.0 was not released until December 2017, initial work on Strickland began and the [strickland.io](https://strickland.io) domain was purchased in 2015, the same year that Marty visited in the future.